 Neither this process nor the IRB provides or guarantees resources for acquiring or extracting data.

 Publication of a project has no bearing on whether it is human subjects research or quality improvement.
 You may wish to publish something if you believe others would be interested in learning about your activities without it being human subjects research.
 Conversely, some improvement projects are in fact better classified as human subjects research even when there is no intention of disseminating or publishing the findings.
-At a minimum, This process must be completed for all quality improvement work to be shared outside of the institution.
+This process must be completed for all quality improvement work to be shared outside of the institution.

 If the project is deemed a quality improvement project, it must be described in any dissemination of information (publications, posters, presentations, etc.) as a quality improvement project/initiative and not as research or a study.